Oleksandr Sviatotskyi: Awards and honors

 Dr. Sviatotskyi was awarded the honorary title of Honored Lawyer of Ukraine for significant contribution to the development of statehood (1997), the Honorary Award of the President of Ukraine – Order “For Merit” III Grade (2002).
 Other awards include a Diploma of Honor by the Cabinet of Ministers of Ukraine (2003), Yaroslav the Wise award (2003), Certificate of Honor of the Verkhovna Rada of Ukraine, the Honorary Award of the President of Ukraine – Order “For Merit” II Grade.

-In 2012 Oleksandr Sviatotskyi was awarded with breastplate “Honorary Award of the Constitutional Court of Ukraine”, Acknowledgment of the Prosecutor General of Ukraine, Honorary Award of the Supreme Commercial Court of Ukraine “Badge of Honor”, Honorary Decoration of National University “Odessa Law Academy” II Grade, Medal “For Merits in the Development of the Advocacy”, a Diploma of Honor by the Secretariat of the National Union of Journalists of Ukraine, Diploma of Ivan Franko National University of Lviv, Decoration of Law Department, Vadym Hetman Kyiv National Economic University.
+In 2012 Oleksandr Sviatotskyi was awarded with breastplate “Honorary Award of the Constitutional Court of Ukraine”, Acknowledgment of the Prosecutor General of Ukraine, Honorary Award of the Supreme Commercial Court of Ukraine “Badge of Honor”, Honorary Decoration of National University “Odssa Law Academy” II Grade, Medal “For Merits in the Development of the Advocacy”, a Diploma of Honor by the Secretariat of the National Union of Journalists of Ukraine, Diploma of Ivan Franko National University of Lviv, Decoration of Law Department, Vadym Hetman Kyiv National Economic University.